VoIP telephone systems

 - Ensuring existing internal systems that are available to the Internet still work correctly.
 This might include web servers, email systems, digital video recorders and file and print services.

-- Integrating existing VoIP investment into the new system where appropriate
+- Integrating existing VoIP investment into the new system where possible.

-- Planning to resolve problems if they occur.
+- Planning to resolve problems when they occur.